koleshky1/Devops/PROJECT 8/readme.md

 ![Alt text](<images/view new partitions.png>)

-# STEP 3 INSTALL LVM 2 PACKAGE
+# STEP 3 PREPARE THE LVM

 Use the command to install LVM 2 package on RedHat